appfeel/gulp-htmlhint-html-reporter/README.md

 gulp-htmlhint-html-reporter
 ====================

-A simple reporter for [gulp-htmlhint](https://www.npmjs.com/package/gulp-htmlhint) that writes it's output to a html file which looks pretty.
+A simple reporter for [gulp-htmlhint](https://www.npmjs.com/package/gulp-htmlhint) that writes it's output to an html file which looks pretty.

 ## Installation